gittubbs/SalesTaxesProblem/README.md

 There are some UML in jpg in the **uml** folder.
 They've been generated with an Eclipse plug-in.
 Sources are included.
 The Packages diagram has been manually written with [Violet UML Editor](http://alexdp.free.fr/violetumleditor/page.php "...
 Made by Cay Horstmann...").

+### Some more informations on JSON input
+You need to have one file for one JSON representing an item.
+The JSON needs to be **on one line only**.

+Required keys are:
+"name" as a String
+"price" as a Double
+"isExempt" as a Boolean
+"isImported" as Boolean

+Optional key is:
+"quantity".

+This last key, even if it's not necessary for craft an Item, it will be needed for the Shopping Basket.
 ## Make it run!!!
+Do you have the [latest JRE](http://www.oracle.com/technetwork/java/javase/downloads/jre8-downloads-2133155.html)?
+Of course you do!

+1. Download the exectuable jar file from bin directory.
+2. Open a terminal
+3. type:  java -jar salestaxesproblem.jar
+4. follow onscreen instructions.

+Please, don't try to feed this software with bad data, if you create a weird JSON, an Exception will be waiting for you.
+Same if you put non-numbers in the manual feeding phase, it will just crash.